fimmtiu/robot-arena/README.md

 ### Lineage tracking

 TO DO: Later we'll want a log that keeps track of how each script has evolved and advanced over generations.

-## Generation logic (FIXME)

-If the current generation doesn't have a scripts dir:
-  If this is the first generation:
-    Generate N random scripts.
-  Else:
-    Find the best scripts from the previous generation.
-      - Read all rows, sum scores for each script
-      - Sort by score, take the top 20%.
-    Create N new scripts: some random, some unmodified, some mutated, some spliced.

-Read this generation's results.csv:
-  - total number of rows
-  - for each script, the number of rows where it's appeared and the IDs of the scripts it's battled Loop forever:
-  For each script that's done less than N tests:
-    Pick a script that's also done less than N tests, which isn't this script and which hasn't challenged this script before
-      - If no such script exists, we're done with the generation.
-Break loop.
-    Run a test with the two scripts
-    Update in-memory results structure
-    Write the results to results.csv and the cells log